-Prucalopride belongs to the class of medications called enterokinetic agents.
-This medication is used by women experiencing chronic (long-term) constipation that is not caused by medications or another medical condition.
+Prucalopride belongs to the class of medications called prokinetic agents.
+This medication is used by adults experiencing chronic (long-term) constipation that is not caused by medications or another medical condition.
 Prucalopride is used after other laxatives have been tried and have not provided enough relief from the constipation.

 Prucalopride works by increasing peristalsis (the rhythmic, wave-like muscle contractions needed for bowel movements) in the digestive system, thereby increasing the number of bowel movements.

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.